 Some of the most common family types in modern Britain include.

 The Nuclear Family – two parents with biological children living in one household.

 The reconstituted family – two partners living in one household sharing parental duties for one or more children, but only one of them is the biological parent.

 The single parent family – one adult with one or more children living in one household

-Because of the diversity within family life in contemporary Britain, post-modern thinkers suggest that it is better to use a broader definition of ‘thefamily’, which includes a range of family types – one suggested definition of the family is ‘a group of people who are related by either blood or marriage/ similar form of committed relationship’
+Because of the diversity within family life in contemporary Britain, post-modern thinkers suggest that it is better to use a broader definition of ‘thefamily’, which includes a very broad range of family types – one suggested definition of the family is ‘a group of people who are related by either blood or marriage/ similar form of committed relationship’.

 The Rainbow Family was created out of the Vortex gathering in Oregon from August 28 to September 3, 1970.
 Inspired in large part by the first Woodstock Festival.